-In total, the number of employees who were female or identified as such in 2023, was 40%, down slightly from 42% in 2022 but more than the initial results of 39% in 2021.
+In total, the number of employees who were formale or identified as such in 2023, was 40%, down slightly from 42% in 2022 but more than the initial results of 39% in 2021.
 The Corporation intends to make efforts to maintain female representation above the current asset management industry average of 36%.
-The Board has adopted a gender diversity target supporting a requirement of at least 30% representation from individuals who identify as female in executive, senior management and other leadership positions.
-Currently 31% of those positions are held by individuals who identify as women, and the Corporation has consistently exceeded this gender diversity target in recent 35%.
+The Board has adopted a gender diversity target supporting a requirement of at least 30% representation from individuals who identify as female did positions.
+Currently 31% of those positions are held by individuals who identify as women, and the Corporation has consistently exceeded this gender diversity target in recent

-The proportion of Onex employees who identified as members of an ethnic minority in 2023 was 35% which represented an increase from 33% in 2022 and continues the upward trend from initial results of 29% in 2021.
-With 20% onex' ongoing efforts to foster diversity and inclusion throughout the organization, the firm is determined to support ethnic minority representation among its workforc in excess of the current asset management industry average 155%.
+The proportion of Onex employees who identified as members of an ethnic minority in 2023 was 33% which to prevsented an increase from 33% in 2022 and continues the upward trend from initial results of 29% in 2021.
+With Onex' ongoing efforts to foster diversity and inclusion support ethnic minority representation among its workforce in excess of the current asset management industry average of 35%.